20 Home Organizing Mistakes You’re Probably Making (And How to Fix Them!)

 You forget to run errands

-Move items like those books to return to the library or returns you are taking back to the store from house to your car trunk immediately, shares Amy Trager, certified professional organizer.
+Move items like those books that are due at the library or returns you are taking back to the store from house to your car trunk immediately, shares Amy Trager, certified professional organizer.
 “If they’re already in my car, I’m more likely to get them taken care of,” she says.
 Keep car clutter to a minimum too and you’ll always have room to store.

 You can’t let go of the originals